bytefish/bytefish.de/blog/nancy_owin.md

 }
 ```

-And the claims have a Type and Value.
+And the claims simply consist of a type and value.

 ```csharp
 namespace TokenAuthentication.Model